Now Accepting 2022 ILF Civic Fellowship applicants!

 WASHINGTON, DC – The International Leadership Foundation (ILF) is now accepting applications for the Summer 2024 Civic Fellowship Program.
 Every year, ILF identifies approximately 30 outstanding Asian American, Native Hawaiian, and Pacific Islander (AANHPI) college students to spend 8 to 10 weeks interning at a federal agency in Washington D.C. during the summer term.
 Students are also placed in the U.S. Congress, D.C. based nonprofits and think tanks.

 Further, ILF provides scholarships as well as professional development.
 ILF Civic Fellows receive a stipend upon successful program completion to help offset costs for their travels to Washington, D.C., housing and living expenses.In addition to their full-time federal internships, Fellows attend professional and leadership development workshops and seminars.
 They also have the opportunity to hear from prominent AANHPI public service leaders through a series of fireside chats and panel discussions.

-“Developing the next generation AANHPI leaders is at the heart of our mission,” said Linh Hoang, Executive Director of ILF, “We help college students acquire the skills, experience, and insights necessary to become leaders and continue the fight of those who came before them.
+“Developing the next generation AANHPI leaders is at the heart of our mission,” said Linh Hoang, Executive Director of ILF, “We help college students acquire the skills, experience, and insights necessary to become effective leaders.
 The ILF Civic Fellowship is a unique opportunity to jumpstart their careers and leadership journey.”

 Please see our recent testimonials from ILF Civic Fellows who successfully completed the program: